site home manc'r home join unite news campaigns events resources training organisation contact us

 For the vast majority of employees (who aren't yet covered by union recognition) Fujitsu Voice will be the primary formal channel to raise and address issues of concern other than raising an individual grievance.

-At the very least, fujitsu Voice can bypass some of the barriers to communication within Fujitsu.
+At the very least, Fujitsu Voice can bypass some of the barriers to communication within Fujitsu.

 For many years, Fujitsu used the UK Consultative Forum (UKCF) to try to inform and consult employees.
 The Employee Representatives on the UKCF were elected to represent all staff.